Is online gambling legal in the U.S.?by Michael Bluejay, Last Updated: March 2019

 U.S. Attorney Catherine Hanaway admitted in a House hearing that just placing wagers online doesn't violate federal law.
 To the best of my knowledge, no American has ever been arrested, indicted, or prosecuted by the feds for gambling online, because there's no law against it.
 If online gambling were illegal I wouldn't be running his website for eighteen years, as an American citizen, living in the U.S., using my real name.
 And I occasionally gamble online, too, and I admit that publicly, like I'm doing right now.

 This might be confusing because other outlets erroneously reported that Congress banned online gambling in 2006.
 Those reports are simply wrong.
 The 2006 law makes it illegal for banks to move gambling money when the bets are already illegal (like from a state law), but doesn't make it illegal for players to make bets.
 The law simply does not create or extend any ban on gambling itself.
 In fact, the law says quite clearly, "No provision of this subchapter shall be construed as altering, limiting, or extending any Federal or State law or Tribal-State compact prohibiting, permitting, or regulating gambling within the United States."
-If you want to check for yourself, here's the full text of the law.
+You can see for yourself by checking out the full text of the law.

 While you don't break any federal laws from placing bets online, it's not legal to run a gambling operation (i.e., to take bets), except in those few states where it's explicitly legal and the operator is licensed.
 So don't think you can start an online casino or run Facebook raffles.

 And yes, the FBI posted a scary